unosquare/embedio/README.md

 * [OWIN](http://owin.org/) Middleware support via [Owin Middleware Module](https://github.com/unosquare/embedio-extras/tree/master/Unosquare.Labs.EmbedIO.OwinMiddleware).

 *For detailed usage and REST API implementation, download the code and take a look at the Samples project*

+**Some usage scenarios**:

+* Write a cross-platform GUI entirely in CSS/HTML/JS
+* Write a game using Babylon.js and make EmbedIO your serve your code and assets
+* Create GUIs for Windows services or Linux daemons
+* Write client applications with real-time communication between them

 NuGet Installation:
 -------------------